ibm-cloud-docs/containers/getting-started.md

 <br />

-## Getting started with VPC on Classic clusters
+## Getting started with VPC Gen 1 compute clusters
 {: #vpc-classic-gs}

-Create a Virtual Private Cloud (VPC), provision your standard VPC on Classic cluster, and deploy your first app by using the {{site.data.keyword.cloud_notm}} console.
+Create a Virtual Private Cloud (VPC), provision your standard VPC Generation 1 compute cluster, and deploy your first app by using the {{site.data.keyword.cloud_notm}} console.
 {:shortdesc}

-### Creating a standard VPC on Classic cluster
+### Creating a standard VPC Gen 1 compute cluster
 {: #vpc-classic-cluster-create}

-Create a standard VPC on Classic cluster in a [single zone](/docs/containers?topic=containers-ha_clusters#single_zone) by using the {{site.data.keyword.cloud_notm}} console.
-For more detailed information about your cluster customization options, see [Creating a standard VPC on Classic cluster](/docs/containers?topic=containers-clusters#clusters_vpc_standard).
+Create a standard VPC Generation 1 compute cluster in a [single zone](/docs/containers?topic=containers-ha_clusters#single_zone) by using the {{site.data.keyword.cloud_notm}} console.
+For more detailed information about your cluster customization options, see [Creating a standard VPC Gen 1 compute cluster](/docs/containers?topic=containers-clusters#clusters_vpc_standard).
 {: shortdesc}

-VPC on Classic clusters can be created as a standard cluster only, and as such incur costs.
+VPC clusters can be created as a standard cluster only, and as such incur costs.
 Be sure to review the order summary at the end of this tutorial to review the costs for your cluster.
 To keep your costs to a minimum, set up your cluster as a single zone cluster with one worker node only.
 {: important}

 Before you begin: